 “If you want to help this world, what you will have to teach is how to live in it”

 We have found ourselves coming back to this particular passage often over the years.
 We have now come to the striking conclusion that if we are going to have something meaningful to contribute to this chaotic and uncertain world, we will indeed have to learn to live in two worlds – the world of our everyday reality, and the world of the universal Hero’s Journey® myth that lives deep in our collective psyche.

 It has often been said that we are living in unprecedented times.
 But now there can be no doubt about this fact.
 We are living in an unignorable and inevitable reality of a global pandemic, experiencing an invisible and uncertain threat to our way of life, and to our very lives.
 We are at the unfolding edge of a new way and time, one that is not yet clear to us, yet the ordeals we suffer so persistently can move us forward just as much as it can take us down.
 As it does, it gradually begins to reveal a future that has never been here before.

-The current Hero’s Journey Foundation offering, the Ensemble Hero: Navigating The Unknown & Staying The Course, is our best effort to provide support, connection, and authentic hope.
+The current Hero’s Journey Foundation offering, the Ensemble Hero: Journey Through The Unknown Forest, is our best effort to provide support, connection, and authentic hope.
 We have to do more than just survive our circumstances or attempt to go back to a past that will never quite be the same.
 This is a journey that can you beyond where your ego would typically dare to venture, especially when on its own.

 “People say that what we’re all seeking is a meaning for life.
 I don’t think that’s what we’re really seeking.
 I think that what we’re seeking is an experience of being alive, so that our life experiences on the purely physical plane will have resonances within our own innermost being and reality, so that we actually feel the rapture of being alive.”

 The Journey Begins with the Call To Adventure